Rex Mossop: Personal

 Mossop was the younger son of Norman Mossop, a World War I veteran of English descent who had been wounded in battle at Passchendale, and Nellie Mossop (née Kirkpatrick) who was of Scottish descent.
 Born in Five Dock, New South Wales, he had an elder brother, Kirk, who later became a noted artist.
 The family lived in Five Dock but moved to Balgowlah by the time he was five.
 He attended Manly Boys High School, leaving in 1943 to become initially an apprentice fitter and turner, and later a sales representative for a variety of businesses prior to his career in television.

 Mossop married Joan Mildred Bell on 26 October 1951 at St Matthew's Church, Manly.
 The couple had two sons, Kirk (1952) and Gregory (1956).

 In 1976, Mossop made a citizen's arrest of a nudist at Balgowlah Beach later stating "I don't need the male genitalia rammed down my throat".

 In his final years, Mossop suffered from Alzheimer's disease.
 He died aged 83 on 17 June 2011 at the Royal North Shore Hospital in Sydney surrounded by family and friends.
-His funeral was held on 24 June 2011 at St Matthews Church, Manly.
+His funeral was held on 24 June 2011 at St Matthew's Church, Manly.

 As a mark of respect for Mossop, the Manly Warringah Sea Eagles players wore black armbands for their round 15 clash with traditional rivals Parramatta on 20 June 2011 at Manly's home ground, Brookvale Oval, and a minute's silence was observed before kick off.